Maine and a portion of Cape Cod, Massachusetts

 I met a variety of other folks throughout the day, including Bonnie, the greeter at Walmart.
 She likes Texas and thought it might be a bit cold for me up here…at night, she’s right.
 I’m getting ready to bundle up for bedtime!
 ETB

 I survived my stay at Walmart last night.
 I don’t recall ever spending the night in a parking lot, thus I was slightly nervous.
 Despite a few other campers being around and security cameras everywhere, I didn’t pop the top to VANilla last night just in case I needed to drive away quickly.
 The dogs and I fit snuggly and warmly together downstairs!
-I think VANilla may stay 10 degrees warmer with the top down which is nice when it is 39 degrees outside.
+I think VANilla may stay 10 degrees warmer with the top down which is nice when it is 39 degrees outside on the Maine Coast.

 We left Rockport (not Rockland as reported in yesterday’s blog) and made Camden our first stop.
 We walked around downtown, through a park, and by the harbor.
-We tried for a cache by the harbor, but there were too many muggles.
+In attempt to find a cache by the harbor, we crossed too many muggles to succeed.
 It was a magnetic, micro cache which meant it was small and probably attached below a bench seat that someone was warming up.
-I’m certain I would have gotten a few stares if I crouched down and looked underneath them, so maybe I’ll get it on my way back down the coast.
-Camden was a great town of little shops and restaurants right on the harbor and Camden Hills State Park could be found only a few miles away.
+I’m certain I would have gotten a few stares if I crouched down and looked underneath them, so maybe I’ll get it on my way back down the Maine coast.
+From Camden, we headed to Camden Hills State Park could be found only a few miles away.

 Reader’s Digest describes Castine as a place to “spend time sitting on the benches that overlook the town’s peaceful dock”.
 I thought this town would be just the right place to find a bowl of clam chowder or a lobster roll at a seafood shack on the harbor…maybe on the weekends or in the summer as most places were closed up.
 I don’t even think I took a picture!

 After a breakfast of blueberry pancakes, courtesy of George, George and I took a 1.5 mile walk around the neck that led us over the rocks, along the beach, and on a boardwalk through a bird sanctuary.
 The rocks we passed inspired Winslow Homer who owned a home and studio nearby in the late 1800’s to paint The Canon.
 It is said that during high tide, the water sprays from the rocks like a canon, thus the name.
 Continue reading “Day 28 – Magnificent Maine Coast”